Youtube WhatsApp Call Now LinkedIn Email

 If your CR expires, your business cannot legally trade or issue invoices in Bahrain.
 Late renewals may incur penalties or result in a temporary suspension.
 It’s best to initiate renewal before the expiry date to maintain compliance.

+Yes.
 Yes, depending on your company structure and activity type.
 Some businesses may operate multiple branches under a single CR, while others may require separate registrations.
-The MOIC reviews each case individually based on scope and activity
+The MOIC reviews each case individually based on scope and activity.

 Not exactly.
 The CR establishes your company’s legal identity, while the business licence grants permission to carry out specific activities.
 Both are usually issued together but serve different regulatory purposes.